 A mural on the outskirts of Saint-Mére Eglise was bracketed by Mont Saint Michel and the Eiffel Tower.

-Bikes painted the red, white and blue of the French tricolor isn't the only representation of the French flag and identity.
+Bikes painted the red, white and blue of the French tricolor aren't the only representation of the French flag and identity.
 A farmer made an arrangement of large plastic vessels in the colors along with a rickety-old bike to salute the peloton as it passes his home.

 He was no less creative or light-hearted than the advertising agency that conceived the idea of a bicycle with a carrot for its the fork.